-- 1. The grade was the result of an error on the part of the instructor in calculating, recording, or reporting a final grade. - 2.
+- 1. The grade was the result of an error on the part of the faculty member in calculating, recording, or reporting a final grade. - 2.
 The grade was awarded in an arbitrary or capricious manner. - 3.
 The grade was the result of unfair discrimination.
-The student must provide evidence that the instructor did not apply a consistent grading standard to all students in the course.
+The student must provide evidence that the faculty member did not apply a consistent grading standard to all students in the course.